pevey/medusa-plugin-ses/README.md

 - You can refer to the Medusa template reference to see all data fields that are available for each event: [Template Reference](https://docs.medusajs.com/plugins/notifications/sendgrid#template-reference)
 - An API endpoint that is useful for testing and that can be used with other (non-Medusa) portions of your storefront application is included.
 By default, the endpoint does nothing for security reasons.
 See configuration options below to enable it.

-## Changes in 2.0.8

-- The template path option can now be absolute or relative to the Medusa root folder
-- No error will be thrown if html.hbs or text.hbs does not exist, so long as the other exists.

 ## Node v20

 - If you are starting to test out Node v20, be sure you give runtime permission for fs reads due to the new Node permissions API.
 Otherwise, this plugin will not be able to read your email templates from the file system.